 Here are four types of storytelling that can elevate your customer experience:

 To deepen this connection, businesses can sponsor local events, host community gatherings, or create videos that celebrate the people they serve.
-When your brand’s story overlaps with your customers’ lives, you foster loyalty that goes beyond transactions and becomes part of their identity.
+When your brand’s story overlaps with your customers’ lives, you strengthen the loyalty stage of the marketing funnel, fostering a bond that goes beyond transactions and becomes part of their identity.

 6. Monitor feedback and adapt in real-time